Decomposed Prompting: A Modular Approach for Solving Complex Tasks: Case Studies

 \section{Case Studies}

-We showcase \acro's strengths through four tasks; two symbolic manipulation tasks similar to those investigated in \cite{Wei2022ChainOT} and two existing textual multi-hop reasoning tasks.
-Unless specified, we use \texttt{text-davinci-002} InstructGPT3 model~\cite{Ouyang2022TrainingLM} as the LLM and report the Exact Match (EM) numbers, following prior work.
+We showcase \acro's strengths through four tasks; two symbolic manipulation tasks similar to those investigated by \citet{Wei2022ChainOT} and two existing textual multi-hop reasoning tasks.
+Unless specified, we use \texttt{text-davinci-002} InstructGPT3 model~\citep{Ouyang2022TrainingLM} as the LLM and report the Exact Match (EM) numbers, following prior work.
 For order-independent list answers, we evaluate set equality as EM.
-To show the value of decomposed prompting, we compare our approach to \COT rather than each specific decomposition structure used in prior work.
-The complete prompts for all our tasks are provided in App.~\ref{app:prompts}
+We compare our approach to \COT rather than each specific decomposition structure used in prior work.
+See App.~\ref{app:prompts} for the complete prompts for all our tasks.